 This leaflet is offered as a guide to you and your family.
 The possible benefits of treatment vary, for some people hormonal therapy may reduce the risk of cancer coming back, for others it may control the cancer and its symptoms.
-Your clinical team will be happy to answer any questions you have about your treatment.
+Your doctor will explain to you whether you will receive chemotherapy or another type of treatment or a combination of both.
+Your doctor or nurse will be happy to answer any questions you have about your treatment.